Testing Machine Learning Systems: Code, Data and Models

 As we're developing tests for our application's components, it's important to know how well we're covering our code base and to know if we've missed anything.
 We can use the Coverage library to track and visualize how much of our codebase our tests account for.
 With pytest, it's even easier to use this package thanks to the pytest-cov plugin.

-Here we're asking for coverage for all the code in our tagifai and app directories and to generate the report in HTML format.
+directory.
 When we run this, we'll see the tests from our tests directory executing while the coverage plugin is keeping tracking of which lines in our application are being executed.
-Once our tests are complete, we can view the generated report (default is htmlcov/index.html
+Once our tests are done, we can view the generated report either through the terminal:

-) and click on individual files to see which parts were not covered by any tests.
-This is especially useful when we forget to test for certain conditions, exceptions, etc.
+on a browser.
+Here we can click on individual files to see which parts were not covered by any tests.

 Warning